A Short Guide on Scientific Writing

 The introduction to your manuscript sets the stage for your research and broadly serves three purposes:

-The literature review allows you to demonstrate that you are aware of all the relevant research in your field and to place your own work within this context.
+The literature review allows you to demonstrate that you are aware of the relevant research in your field and to place your own work within this context.
 You can explain what motivated your research and why your topic is relevant and deserves to be in the public domain.

 DOs

-• Provide a clear and comprehensive yet concise literature review and motivation
+- Provide a clear and comprehensive yet concise literature review and motivation.

 DON’Ts

-• Do not deviate from the IMRAD structure unless specifically requested by the target journal
+- Do not deviate from the IMRaD structure unless specifically requested by the target journal.

-The Method Section
+The Methods Section

 DOs